MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Based on these inputs, the following connection attempts would always be
 allowed:

-* HTTPS over TLS to `alt.example:443` (Consistent with both Alt-Svc and its HTTPS record)
+* HTTPS over TCP to `alt.example:443` (Consistent with both Alt-Svc and its HTTPS record)
 * HTTP/3 to `alt3.example:9443` (Consistent with both Alt-Svc and its HTTPS record)